jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-24/chapter-16.md

-+++
+---
+heading: "Chapter 16"
-title= "How the Laws of Religion correct the Inconveniencies of a political Constitution" heading= "Chapter 16-22" description= "Research from Montesquieu" image= "/covers/spirit.jpg" date= "2020-03-10" linkb= "/research/montesquieu/spirit-of-the-laws/book-24/chapter-13" linkbtext= "Chapter 13" linkf= "/research/montesquieu/spirit-of-the-laws/book-24/chapter-23" linkftext= "Chapter 23"
+title: "How the Laws of Religion correct the Inconveniencies of a political Constitution"
-+++
+linkTitle: "Chapter 16"
+weight: 24
+# "2021-09-30"
+description: "ON the other hand, religion may support a state, when the laws themselves are incapable of doing it"
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 ON the other hand, religion may support a state, when the laws themselves are incapable of doing it.